What is Teething?

 There are a lot of other symptoms of teething, like out-of-the-blue diarrhea and changes in sleep and eating patterns.
 However, you need to understand that symptoms may vary on a case-to-case basis.
 If anything unusual happens while teething, get your infant checked by a doctor.

 Just because teething symptoms are inevitable doesn’t mean they’re not treatable.
-Here are some ways on how you can ease the pain of a teething toddler.
+Here are some ways to ease the pain of a teething toddler.

 Although this may be one of the oldest treatments for teething, using and putting cold pressure in your baby’s swollen and in-pain gums actually does wonders.
 Try giving your child a safe object that may be put in the fridge and then chewed when it’s cold.
 The cold temperature numbs the pained area and the pressure helps in soothing the sore gums (x).